The First Time Travellers Guide to Thailand

 How to survive as a vegetarian/vegan in Thailand?

 Thai cuisine has a variety of seafood, poultry, reptiles and a lot more!
-You all must have seen people eating scorpions, crisp rat and even a whole barbeque alligator!
-All these imageries make most of the vegetarians and vegans take Thailand off their radar or carry their food.
+You all must have seen people eating scorpions, crisp rats and even a whole barbeque alligator!
+All these images make most vegetarians and vegans take Thailand off their radar or carry their food.
 Believe me; it is effortless to survive as a vegetarian in Thailand!
-Thai cuisine is filled with a bunch of fresh produce, and with changing dietary needs has adapted most of the traditional dishes to be vegetarian/vegan friendly.
+Thai cuisine is filled with a bunch of fresh produce, and with changing dietary needs have adapted most of the traditional dishes to be vegetarian/vegan friendly.
 I use the HappyCow app to find vegetarian/vegan restaurants.

 Here are some words that you need to avoid if you are looking for vegetarian/vegan food in Thailand:

 ไก่ = gai = chicken

 นม / น้ำนม = nam nom (or just nom) = milk

 เนย = nooei = butter